 Sprinkle baking soda onto your carpets and furniture and use a tough brush to scrub it in.
 This will trap and dehydrate the fleas, killing flea eggs and suffocating flea larvae.
 After brushing the baking soda in, use a vacuum cleaner over the area several times.
 After you’ve vacuumed out as many fleas as you can, empty the vacuum bag immediately outside in case there were any survivors.

 Ingredients: rosemary, wormwood, fennel, and peppermint

-There are even certain flea-fighting plants you can grow to defend your home from fleas.
-Place these plants in pots and flower beds around your house to help naturally keep fleas away, but be sure to keep toxic plants out of reach of animals!
+There are certain flea-repelling plants you can grow in your home to defend from fleas.
+Place these plants in pots and flower beds around your house to help naturally keep fleas away:

 With the late summer months not too far around the corner,flea numbers will begin to increase.
 Utilize the home remedies and remain vigilant in your flea treatment and prevention.